pxslip/db-studio/docs/reference/system/revisions.md

 ## List revisions

-List all revisions that exist in Directus.
+List all revisions that exist in d9.

 ::: tip Permissions